jolicode/MediaBundle/doc/variations/post-processors.rst

 .. tip::

-    Read the documentation page about `dependencies and tooling <dependencies-and-tooling.rst>`_ to learn how to install these tools on your system.
+    Read the documentation page about `dependencies and tooling <../getting-started/dependencies-and-tooling.rst>`_ to learn how to install these tools on your system.

 Each post-processor has a ``binary`` key that defines the path to the binary to use, and an ``options`` key that defines the options to use when executing the binary.
 The default settings provide a good balance between quality and performance to make sure that the media is optimized while keeping a good quality.